 - JAM/NCC named "Favorite Domestic Team" in Cyclocross Magazine Reader's Choice awards.

-- JAM Fund holds Seventh Annual Grand Fundo to support promising athletes.
+- JAM Fund holds ninth annual Grand Fundo to support young, promising athletes.

 - JAM Alum Jeremy Durrin starts pro team Neon Velo.